swansondesigns/ts-proposal-wp/docs/sections/4-process/development.md

 ### Individual Feature Cards

-Each feature, page, or development task gets its own Trello card with:
+Each feature or development task gets its own Trello card with:

 ![Trello Card Detail View](../../assets/images/trello-card-detail.png)

 -   **Clear description** of what's being built
--   **Checklist** of technical requirements
 -   **File attachments** for designs, screenshots, or documents
 -   **Threaded comments** for all project communication
 -   **Time stamps** showing progress and decision history